Table of Contents

 NOTE: if you'd like for the blog to appear in the .com/blog area you will need to go to Permalinks then change the url to custom and put in /%postname%/

-To setup a welcome message and the twitter message on the home page sidebar go to ITDR Admin > Home Page Sidebar tab.
+To setup a welcome message and the intro boxes on the home page, go to the ITDR Admin (bottom of the WordPress navigation) > Welcome tab.

 Setup under construction page